sidayuan/sidayuan.github.io/_posts/2024-12-29-bridging-the-gap-extending-the-reflection-principle-via-the-brownian-bridge.md

 ---
 layout: post
-title: "Bridging the gap: extending the reflection principle via the Brownian bridge"
+title: "Bridging the gap: Extending the reflection principle via the Brownian bridge"
 author: Sida Yuan
 description: A gentle introduction to random variables, stochastic processes and the Brownian motion with interactive simulations.
 The distribution of the first hitting time of a Brownian motion with drift is derived without Girsanov's theorem, by using the reflection principle and the Brownian bridge.
 date: 2024-12-29